boom100100/boom100100.github.io/_posts/2020-08-20-doing_90-degree_rotation_of_elements_in_a_matrix.markdown

 ## Problem:

-Rotate a matrix in shape of X.length, Y.length where X is elements in an outer level and Y is elements in an inner level.
+Rotate a matrix in shape of X.length, Y.length where X is elements in the outer level and Y is elements in each inner level.
 Assume X.length == Y.length.
 Also assume X must be an odd number.